 Once your dahlia tubers are divided and you have decided which you are going to keep or give away, you’re ready to plant them.
 In my detailed post about planting dahlias, I provide a step-by-step guide to this process.
 Should dahlia tubers be soaked before planting?
 Find out in the guide to planting dahlias.
 One great thing I learned recently is if you mix used coffee grounds in with the soil, slugs are deterred from eating the dahlia leaves.
 Yes!
 Anything to deter the slugs around here is a bonus.
 If you have a coffee drinker in your house, you have a ready supply of grounds.
 No coffee drinkers where you live?
 Good news!
 Starbucks has a free coffee grounds for gardeners program you can take advantage of.
 Not all stores participate, so check with your local shop to see if they offer this freebie to the community.

-What to do with Dahlias in the Fall
+How to Dig, Divide, and Store Dahlias in the Fall

 Cutting the Stalks of the Dahlias

 The dahlia stalks in the picture above look pretty sad, don’t they?
 Just the week before, I had made some lovely cut flower arrangements.
 Suddenly, we had a cold snap and bam!
 The dahlias were done.
 To cut the dahlia stalks, I have to use a heavier tool than a hand pruner.
 Some of the stalks are as big around as a silver dollar.
 For heavier cutting, I use some loppers, like this pair.